 LEKI Skin Strap’s hold everything into place via a breathable – removable strap.
 To remove the strap, simply lift up on the handle (where the strap meets the pole) and unscrew to remove the strap.

 Thanks to the use of aluminum in each 3 sections of the pole’s shaft LEKI’s Corklite Poles weight 9.0 oz per pole (255 grams).
 This light swing weight is perfect for hikers and trail runners that like to keep a fast pace moving through mountainous terrain.

 Are you perhaps sick of your collapsible poles shrinking on the trail?
 I know I am.
 Thankfully LEKI uses the SpeedLock2 system on the Corklite Poles.
 SpeedLock2 allows for quick on the fly adjustments of the pole, and can be opened and closed with just your thumb.

 LEKI took it a step even farther by adding adjustable knobs on the side of the SpeedLock2 that allows for tightening and loosening of the lock.
 As terrain starts changing and you find yourself needed a different length of pole the LEKI Corklite Speedlock Trekking Pole will soon become your best friend and one of your most trusted pieces of gear.

-The baskets on the Corklite poles are interchangeable allow for a quick and easy swap.
+The baskets on the Corklite poles are interchangeable allowing for a quick and easy swap.
 You can easily go from rock to ice and back and forth with the poles.
-Especially considering LEKI uses bomber carbide tip ends that will cut into most any terrain you can find.
-In the summer months I tend to hike with these poles using small baskets and a rubber tip over the carbide end.
+Especially considering LEKI uses bomber carbide tip ends that will cut into almost any terrain you can find.
+In the summer months, I tend to hike with these poles using small baskets and a rubber tip over the carbide end.